Iron486/Clean_messy_room_classification/README.md

 On the other hand, **in the simple CNN and ANN** we have **worse results** with a **validation loss above 0.4** and **validation accuracy below 0.85**.
 Moreover, **overfitting** can be noticed especially in the training curve of the ANN.

-The last model was a bit more unstable compared to the other two, even though I used a small learning rate and a batch size of 40 images.
+The last model was a bit more unstable compared to the other two, despite using a small learning rate and a batch size of 40 images.

-**To improve stability**, I also tried to put some **dropout layers** on the top neural network, obtaining this training curve:
+**To improve stability**, I tried to put some **dropout layers** on the top neural network as well, obtaining these training curves:

 **<p align="center"> CNN with augmented dataset and dropouts - training </p>**

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/162551147-ed2b0fd6-9355-43c0-96b3-5648d97e9ca5.png" width="570" height="320"/>  </p>

-I considered a dropout of 0.15 on the first layer of the neural network, at the top of the convolutional layers, while 0.1 at the successive layer.
+I considered a dropout of 0.15 on the first hidden layer of the fully connected neural network, while 0.1 at the successive layer.
-The images had a size of 180x180 pixels, and I changed the learning rate of the previous model without dropout from 0.000043 to 0.000004.
+I changed the size of the images to 180x180 pixels, and I adjusted the learning rate of the previous model without dropout from 0.000043 to 0.000004.

-I increased the parameter `patience` of the model, without increasing it too much, since it would take more time to train the model considering a very high value.
+I slightly increased the parameter `patience` of the model, without considering a huge number, since it would take more time to train the model considering a very high value.

-Furthermore, I added an additional convolutional and max pool layer, and I decreased a bit the number of neurons in the last two hidden layers.
+Furthermore, I added an additional convolutional and max pool layers, and I decreased the number of neurons in the last two hidden layers.

-In fact, the training time was even longer than the previous, taking few hours to obtain the described result.
+The training time was even longer than the previous, taking few hours to obtain the described result.

-Below, there is an overview of the model:
+Below is an overview of the model: